 Gulp.
 Talk about an open-ended question.
-The interviewer isn’t interested in your favorite colour, hobbies or that you’re a middle child, unless they relate specifically to your work experience or to the opportunity at hand.
-Start with your elevator pitch – the short intro you prepared at the beginning of your job search that covers the who, what, and why of you.
-Don’t have an elevator pitch prepared, yet?
-Now’s the perfect time to create one!
+The interviewer isn’t interested in your favourite colour, hobbies or that you’re a middle child unless they relate specifically to your work experience or the opportunity.

 2. what are your biggest strengths and weaknesses?

-Another way of asking this question is: ‘can you tell me about a time you faced a challenge and how you responded?’
-The way to answer questions like these is to list qualities and traits that are relevant to the job opportunity you’re interviewing for.
+To answer a question about your strengths, list qualities and traits relevant to the job opportunity you’re interviewing for.
 In areas where you need improvement, focus on what you’ve learned from the challenge and how you applied your newfound self-awareness to other situations.